Homoclinic points of symplectic partially hyperbolic systems with 2D centre: Abstract

 \section{Abstract}

-We study some generic properties of partially hyperbolic symplectic systems with 2D center.
-We prove that $C^r$ generically, every hyperbolic periodic point has a transverse homoclinic intersection for the maps close to a direct/skew product of an Anosov diffeomorphism with a map on $S^2$ or $\bT^2$.
+We consider a generic symplectic partially hyperbolic diffeomorphism close to direct/skew products of symplectic Anosov diffeomorphisms with area-preserving diffeomorphisms and prove that every hyperbolic periodic point has transverse homoclinic points.